lossanna/RestoreNet/data/raw/README_rawdata.md

 `edited-wrangling-2x2_1conflicting-monitoring-info-resolved.xlsx`
 - List of codes with conflicting monitoring information between the `subplot` and `2x2` data.
 Monitoring information refers to the columns `Site`, `Date_Seeded`, `Date_Monitored`, `Plot`, `Treatment`, and `PlotMix`.
 Each monitoring event is given an ID, unrelated to the data actually collected from the subplot or 2x2 m plot.
 - Converted to an Excel file to work with and manually edit because it was easier to see differences when I was able to highlight them.
 Contains two tabs, one with the comparison and explanation of why correct values were correct, and one tab with only correct monitoring info to read back in.

+`edited-wrangling-2x2_2duplicate-rows-added.csv`
+- A subset of the `2x2` data for original codes that need duplicate rows because the code refers to more than one species.
+- Manually added extra rows based on what was needed, and added a new Code that connects to species lists, based on definitions and species information listed in `output-species6_2x2-codes_need-duplicate-rows.csv`.

 `Farrell_2020_EcologicalApplications_table1.xlsx`
 - Adapted from Table 1 of H. Farrell's manuscript (in review), with coordinates taken from the `Site_Information` tab of `Master.xlsx`